dpsframework/dpsframework.org/_guides/clips-640/clips-640-user-guide-chapter-02_en.md

 The output is the text within the double quotes.
-Be sure to type the letter `t` following the  printout command.
-This tells CLIPS to send the output to the standard output device of  your computer.
+Be sure to type the letter "**t**" following the  printout command.
+This tells CLIPS to send the output to the **standard output device** of  your computer.
 Generally, the standard output device is your terminal (hence the letter `t` after printout).
 However, this may be redefined so that the standard output device is some other device,  such as a modem or disk.